ErpNetDocs/tech/modules/logistics/concepts/lots-issue.md

 *<i>These are the total quantities of each one of the three lots.
 The document may be saved in other forms, for example - the 17 Pcs of the first lot may be entered as 17 separated lines, each line with quantity of one [Lot #1].
 This may be necessary if the product is serialized, each line must have a serial number specified, and the quantity has to be 1</i>.

 Actually, it can be said that there is always line breakdown.
-In <b>Example 1</b> there is trivial breakdown into only one lot <b>[Lot #1]</b>,<b>10 Pcs</b>.
+In <b>еxample 1</b> there is trivial breakdown into only one lot <b>[Lot #1]</b>,<b>10 Pcs</b>.

-Defining lots may appear in earlier documents that precede the Store Transactions - Store Orders, Shipment Orders, Sales Orders, etc. In this stage, specifying the lot is recommended.
+Defining lots may appear in earlier documents that precede the store transactions - store orders, shipment orders, sales orders, etc. In this stage, specifying the lot is recommended.
 If lots are selected in such a document, they are passed to the next document and may be changed.
-In some cases, a change may not be recommended and following documents have to keep the selected lots (for example, the customer in the Sales Order requires to receive the lots which are specified in the Sales Order; then, those lots have to be issued from the store).
-Specifying lots in the Store Transactions is final and mandatory.
-If it has not happened in previous documents, it has to happen in the Store Transaction.
+In some cases, a change may not be recommended and following documents have to keep the selected lots (for example, the customer in the sales order requires to receive the lots which are specified in the sales order; then, those lots have to be issued from the store).
+Specifying lots in the store transactions is final and mandatory.
+If it has not happened in previous documents, it has to happen in the store transaction.
 The lots cannot be changed in following documents.

-Store Transactions differ from the other documents with their limits according to the quantities which may be selected for each lot.
-In the Store Transactions, quantities are limited to the current stock holds.
+Store transactions differ from the other documents with their limits according to the quantities which may be selected for each lot.
+In the store transactions, quantities are limited to the current stock holds.
 In other documents, there may be more precise restrictions - the “available to promise” (for specified lot).
 This is a method used to reserve lots.
-For example, if a Sales Order reserves the whole available quantity of one lot but there is no Store Transaction yet (so the current stock hold is unchanged), it would be wrong if another Sales Order called for quantities from the same lot.
+For example, if a sales order reserves the whole available quantity of one lot but there is no store transaction yet (so the current stock hold is unchanged), it would be wrong if another sales order called for quantities from the same lot.

 Selecting lots in a document line happens only if the line has no selected lots.
 If the lot is already specified and there are enough stock holds (with no assurance that the selected lot has the highest priority), only the quantity is validated.
-Such validation is applied in the Store Transactions, but it is possible to appear earlier (in preceding documents) so the user is warned earlier that he has to select another lot.
+Such validation is applied in the store transactions, but it is possible to appear earlier (in preceding documents) so the user is warned earlier that he has to select another lot.

-## Lots Issue Methods
+## Lots issue methods

 There are three main lots issuing methods - FIFO (First in, first out), FEFO (First expire, first out), LIFO (Last in, first out).
 They set the lots priorities.
 Each product uses a lots issuing method for itself.
 This is specified in the product definition.
 The product setting may be specified or null.
 If it is null, there is no sequence in the product's lots and there are no restrictions which lot should be selected (or the product does not use lots).
-In such cases, the lot is not mandatory even in the Store Transactions.
+In such cases, the lot is not mandatory even in the store transactions.

 The priority may be defined by sorting the lots by the date of their first receipt or by the date when they expire: